- 6 Days , 2 Countries , 4 Cities

 - 8 Days , 4 Countries , 7 Cities

 Finland has four distinct seasons, the midnight sun, long winter nights and a distinctive culture in the different regions of the country.
 Finnish people are warm and genuine and treat each other as equals.
-Democracy and equality are considered very important value for them.
+They consider democracy and equality to be very important values.

 Finland is a bilingual country: the main language is Finnish, and Swedish is spoken by some people.
 All population groups and regions of the country has equal educational opportunities regardless of their race, ethnicity, age, religion etc.